Please feel free to comment on my review.

 It was better to go straight into the story and establish Peter Parker as Spider-Man already.
-With that said and despite a little mention of him being bitten by a radioactive spider, there’s no mention for why he was doing this because of Uncle Ben.
+With that said and despite a little mention of him being bitten by a radioactive spider, there’s no mention on why he was doing this because of Uncle Ben.
 It’s his motivation to become Spider-Man, is it not?

-I don’t know why Peter didn’t make another version of the familiar Spidey suit given to him by Stark but without the technology.
+I don’t know why Peter didn’t make another version of the familiar Spidey suit given to him by Stark, but without the technology.
 It certainly would’ve made him prove himself that he could cope without the enhancements to his suit and he’d become a straight-forward crime-fighting superhero.

 I found how I enjoyed Peter/Spidey’s character journey throughout the film.
 He was able to deliver the emotional aspects to Peter’s character that I enjoyed.
 That scene where Spider-Man is under a ton of rubble was brilliantly performed by Tom Holland.
 I could feel the intensity of that scene there.

-I appreciate how the film focused on Peter’s school life and being teenager with friends and such.
-There was times when I liked how Peter/Spidey was willing to solve a crime heist going on.
+I appreciate how the film focused on Peter’s school life and being a teenager with friends and such.
+There were times when I liked how Peter/Spidey was willing to solve a crime heist going on.
 Despite him wanting to prove himself as Avenger material to Tony Stark, he does have this good moral code.